-Derived from coconut oil and glycerin, caprylic and capric fatty acids help to create a barrier on the skin’s surface, which helps to resist moisture loss.
-It’s used in soaps and cosmetics due to its emollients, replenishing and texture enhancing capabilities.
+Caprylic and capric fatty acids, derived from coconut oil and glycerin, help form a barrier on the skin's surface to counteract moisture loss.
+They are used in soaps and cosmetics because they have emollient, thickening and texture-enhancing properties.

 Castor oil is a nutrient-rich vegetable oil pressed from castor beans that acts as a natural emollient and viscosity controller.
 It contains ricinoleic acid and fatty acids that help in the skin’s natural moisture balance and smoothening dry, flaky skin.

 * Syn: Ricinus communis